tdshipley/workshop_under_pressure_k6_peformance_test/exercises/exercise-6/01-Adding-checks-to-your-script.md

 What does it look like when the check fails?

-Modify the script to search for text that shouldn't be found in the response, like so:
+Modify `./src/checks.js` to search for text that shouldn't be found in the response, like so:

 ```js
 import http from 'k6/http';